Viveks-Practice/OriginalArts/README.md

-# A Commerce based website developed for art
+# A Commerce Based Website Designed for Selling Art

 Original Arts is a scalable commerce platform dedicated to selling unique art pieces.